 A CMS provides version management and authoring workflow to keep large, global sites consistent.
 Web Content Management (WCM) is more or less another name for CMS, because we are an industry that loves acronyms.

-📌Read this next: What is a Content Management System and How Does it Work?
+📌 Read this next: What is a Content Management System and How Does it Work? [blog]

 Web Experience Management (WEM): As digital became a major facet of brands, new customer channels popped up, and cross-departmental collaboration began to rely on sharing digital information, WEM emerged.